cmillion/gPhoton/docs/UserGuide.md

 512 - 'Spacecraft Recovery' - Includes data collected during a spacecraft recovery period.
 This often involved unusual operating modes (like observing at low voltage) and should be regarded skeptically. -- NOT YET FULLY POPULATED

 #### Calling from within the Python Interpreter
-You can also import and work with _gAperture_ and its modules from within the Python interpeter.
+You can also import and work with _gAperture_ and its modules from within the Python interpreter.

     import gPhoton.gAperture